ObolNetwork/obol-docs/docs/dvk/03_dkg_cli_reference.md

 :::warning

 The `dkg-poc` client is a prototype implementation for generating Distributed Validator Keys.
 Keys generated with this tool will not work with Charon, and they are not suitable for use.
+Creating keys for a Distributed Validator should use the [`charon create dkg` command](../dv/09_charon_cli_reference.md#creating-the-configuration-for-a-dkg-ceremony).

 :::